 Build These Systems During Slow Season

 - Automate review requests.
 Set up automated SMS or email review requests that trigger after every completed job.
-Use tools like Podium, Birdeye, or even a simple CRM automation.
-The goal is 100% follow-up rate on every job.
+Use tools like Podium, Birdeye, or a simple CRM automation.
+The goal is 100% follow-up on every job — not just the good ones.

-- Connect with property managers.
-Property management companies need reliable HVAC contractors year-round.
-One relationship with a property manager who oversees 50-100 units can fill your slow-season schedule on its own.
+- Connect with property managers (all trades).
+Property management companies need reliable contractors for every trade year-round.
+One relationship with a property manager who oversees 50-100 units can fill your slow-season calendar on its own at zero ad spend.

 - Respond to every review.
-Use the slow season to respond to all existing Google reviews you haven't answered.
+Use slow season to respond to all existing Google reviews you have not answered yet.
 Thank positive reviewers by name and address negative reviews professionally.
-This signals to Google that you're an active, engaged business.
+This signals to Google that you are an active, engaged business and improves your local ranking.

 The Property Manager Play

-Reach out to 10 property management companies in your area with a simple offer: discounted maintenance rates for their portfolio in exchange for being their preferred HVAC contractor.
-One property management relationship can generate $20,000-$50,000 in annual revenue with zero ad spend.
+Reach out to 10 property management companies in your area with a simple offer: discounted maintenance rates for their portfolio in exchange for being their preferred contractor.
+For any trade, one property management relationship generating 5-10 jobs per month is worth $30,000-$80,000+ in annual revenue with zero ad spend.

 9) Monthly Marketing Calendar